B7rian/piggyback/README.md

   from errors
 - Supports restoration of files using existing filesystem navigation methods

+The idea here is that you can back up your files up to multiple cheap and unreliable sources (think USB drives, SD cards, phones) and not worry about losing your data.
-Piggyback supports these features by keeping redundant copies of backed-up files within the repository and in repository mirrors.
-It reduces disk usage withiin a repository or mirror by linking duplicate files together (with symlinks if the target filesystem supports it, or via metadata if not) once redundancy targets are met; multiple copies of the same data "piggyback" off of one another.
+Piggyback supports this by keeping redundant copies of backed-up files within the repository and in repository mirrors.
+It reduces disk usage within a repository or mirror by linking duplicate files together (with symlinks if the target filesystem supports it, or via metadata if not) once redundancy targets are met; multiple copies of the same data "piggyback" off of one another.